Plebicek/FizzBuzzJS/README.md

 Look!!
-I made a called FizzBuzz in JS.
+I made a game called FizzBuzz in JS.
-The game doesnt have sytel even html for now but it will be added later. "maybe" :D
+The game doesnt have styling jet even html for now but it will be added later. "maybe" :D